kazupon/tool-chain-config-checker/README.md

-# no-custom-resolving
+# tool-chain-config-checker

-An optionated tool chain plugins to suppress for JS / TS custom resolving
+An optionated JS / TS tool chain config cheker

 > ⚠️ This repo is WIP